KenKundert/nestedtext/README.rst

         obsession charlady twosome silky puffball grubby ranger notation rosebud replicate freshen javelin abbot autocue beater byway

-There are two approaches to handling object that are othewise unsupported, like floats and Booleans.
+There are two approaches to handling object that are otherwise unsupported, like integers, floats, and Booleans.

 In the first you simply specify a default renderer, which is a function that converts objects to strings.
 Typically values are *str* and *repr*.